Heinz Ritter-Schaumburg: Hypothesis about the Germanic heroic legends

 Ritter further postulated that the legendary Nibelungs (called Niflungs in the Thidrekssaga) came from the area of the Neffel, a little river in western Germany.
 According to the Thidrekssaga, the Nibelungs crossed the Rhine on their way to Susat, "where Rhine and Duna come together".
 This sentence of the legend was traditionally believed to reflect just the bad geographic knowledge of the writers, since it was assumed that the Duna of the Thidrekssaga must be the Danube.
 Since it is known, however, that the Danube is not a tributary of the Rhine, Ritter pointed out that there is indeed a little river called Dhünn, documented as the Dune in the Middle Ages.
 This watercourse was once a tributary of the Rhine and later redirected into the Wupper which also flows into the Rhine.
 Thus Ritter proposes that the Duna of the legend is the Dhünn.

-Other place names mentioned in the Thidrekssaga have been traditionally located also in Germany even before Ritter’s geographical studies.
-Among these are the Visara (Weser), the Osning (Teutoburg Forest), the Lyravald (Lürwald), Baloffa (Balve) and the Musula (Moselle) in the more central narrative region of the Thidrekssaga.
-The latter is mentioned as the river where the battle of Gränsport takes place.